ncuesta/api-doc/README.en.md

 # api-doc

-## A REST API
+## A REST API + Hypermedia

-This design is thought to be used as an implementation of a REpresentational State Transfer ([REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)) API.
+This design is thought to be used as an implementation of a REpresentational State Transfer ([REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)) API with a heavy stress on the importance of the use of Hypermedia.
 The present definition is intended to serve as both an example and the documentation for a particular case of this API document structure.

 ## Documents format